ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 ## Scope

-1. Applies to all procedures and policies related to the Medical Data Networks quality management system.
+1. These rules apply to all procedures and policies related to the Medical Data Networks quality management system.
-2. Applies to full-time, part-time, and temporary employees, contractors, and consultants.
+2. These rules apply to full-time, part-time,  temporary employees, contractors,  consultants, and company founders holding an ownership share of Medical Data Networks LLC and a title of VP, CEO, or Cxx (where xx includes all Chief.. assignments.

-## Definitions
+The following associates are also included in the scope of this document:

 * An individual assigned to a job function and compensated as a &quot;W-2&quot; employee, full-time or part-time.